Adult-Gerontology Primary Care Nurse Practitioner Readiness Test

 Q: I was able to schedule my Readiness Test at a Prometric testing center.
 How can I switch my appointment to a Live Remote Proctoring appointment?

-A: You will need to cancel your existing appointment at the testing center and then schedule a different appointment for a Live Remote Proctoring (LRP) session.
+A: You will need to cancel your existing appointment at the testing center and then schedule a different appointment for a LRP session.

 Q: What should I do if I purchased the wrong Readiness Test?